simonspa/corryvreckan/src/modules/SpatialClustering/README.md

 **Status**: Functioning

 #### Description
-This algorithm clusters the input data of a Timepix1, ATLASpix, or CLICpix device.
+This module clusters the input data of a Timepix1, ATLASpix, or CLICpix device.
 The clustering method only uses positional information (centre of gravity calculation using touching neighbours method, no timing information).
 These clusters are stored on the clipboard for each device.

 #### Parameters
 No parameters are used from the configuration file.